mike-vascelli/rubeetup/README.md

-Check out the names of the supported requests, and their respective required arguments in +rubeetup/requests_lib/meetup_catalog.rb+, in the MeetupCatalog documentation, or at: http://www.meetup.com/meetup_api/
+Check out the names of the supported requests, and their respective required arguments in `rubeetup/requests_lib/meetup_catalog.rb`, in the MeetupCatalog documentation, or at: http://www.meetup.com/meetup_api

 ### Authorization
 Rubeetup will need a Meetup api key to successfully perform the requests.
 This can be obtained by signing-up at http://www.meetup.com, and by requesting a key for your account.
-Note that in order to +edit+, +create+, or +delete+ any resource in the API, you must first obtain the privileges to do those actions.
+Note that in order to `edit`, `create`, or `delete` any resource in the API, you must first obtain the privileges to do those actions.
 This usually means becoming an organizer for a group.
-This can be achieved by either starting# a meetup group, or by being granted the authorization by a current organizer# of a group.# If you want to experiment with the API or simply do some live testing, then you can# request to become an organizer for the <tt>Meetup API Testing Sandbox Group</tt>.
+This can be achieved by either starting a meetup group, or by being granted the authorization by a current organizer of a group.
+If you want to experiment with the API or simply do some live testing, then you can request to become an organizer for the <tt>Meetup API Testing Sandbox Group</tt>.

 Visit this link http://www.meetup.com/Meetup-API-Testing for more information.